Iowa : Safety by City

 - Before you visit Beach Ottumwa, read the rules page of the attraction’s website.
 There are very specific things like you can’t wear thong bikinis, smoke inside the park, or bring your own food in.
 The indoor pool here is open year-round, with the outdoor water park being open only in the summer.
 It will close if the temperature falls below 70°(F) or if there is severe weather heading toward Ottumwa.

-- If you are traveling with pets, it’s important to know that Ottumwa has a pit bull and bull terror dog ban.
+- If you are traveling with pets, it’s important to know that Ottumwa has a pit bull and bull terrier dog ban.
 You can’t “keep, shelter, or harbor” them and face a $100 fine if you do so.
 The city council has gone back and forth on this topic in recent years, but as of mid-2022, the ban stands.

 - For those visiting Ottumwa in winter, you should become familiar with what a “snow emergency” means. it sounds scarier than it is, but the snow emergency allows city leaders to restrict parking on certain streets so snowplows can make the roads safe for everyone.
-It’s too complicated to explain quickly here, but review the “Public Works” section of the city’s website to learn more.
+It’s too complicated to explain quickly here but review the “Public Works” section of the city’s website to learn more.
 Otherwise, just don’t park on the street anywhere during a snow storm and you’ll be fine.
 Use parking garages or lots instead.

 - Every community in Iowa has sirens when severe weather is approaching, but each community’s sirens mean something different.
 For example, some cities will only sound sirens when there is a tornado warning in that city or county.
 In Ottumwa, the sirens will sound if there is a tornado warning, winds in excess of 70 miles per hour, or hail that is at least golf-ball sized.